vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 What has been described thus in respect of the Brahmopasakas regarding 'niryana' or 'uthkranti' and 'archiradi-gati' or the path beginning with 'Agni' that lcads to Brahman, applies equally to the Prapannas, who have

-Sa

-200

-Essence of Srimad Rahasyatraya Saram

-totally surrendered the burden of their protection to the Lord.
+Sa totally surrendered the burden of their protection to the Lord.

 Vedanta Desika describes in two sections viz., Niryanadhikara and Garichintanadhikara, the mode of passing out of the body and journey to Supreme Brahman through the path of 'Archiradi'.